cidkagenow/speedrunstark/README.md

 🔏 You can also check out your smart contract `Challenge0.cairo` in `packages/snfoundry/contracts`.

-💼 Take a quick look at your deploy script `deploy.js` in `packages/snfoundry/script_js`.
+💼 Take a quick look at your deploy script `deploy.ts` in `packages/snfoundry/script-ts`.

 📝 If you want to edit the frontend, navigate to `packages/nextjs/app` and open the specific page you want to modify.
 For instance: `/myNFTs/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.